awesomemotive/easy-digital-downloads/readme.txt

 9. Checkout screen

 == Changelog ==
+= 2.9.22, March 12, 2020 =
+* Fix: Corrected an issue that caused custom translation files from being ignored when official translations are loaded.
+* Fix: The default return condition when determining if a purchase has reached its download limit was erroneously removed.
+* Fix: When determining the discount amount for a cart item, it was possible to enter into a situation that caused a division by zero warning.

 = 2.9.21, March 2, 2020 =
 * Fix: Corrected a reporting issue with earnings when using negative fees, such as Discounts Pro.
 * Fix: Only count the number of downloads for a purchase when download counts are not unlimited.